algorithmiaio/api-docs/source/includes/_authentication.md

 You can create or modify any key to include any or all of the following restrictions:

-- __Algorithm access__: a whitelist of specific algorithms that can be called
+- __Algorithm access__: a white list of specific algorithms that can be called
 - __Native Clients__: allow the key to be used in any request that didn't originate from a web browser (non-CORS)
 - __Web Browser__: allows the key to be used for cross-origin requests (CORS).
 This is required for any key that you embed on your site.
-If you intend to embed this key in your site, we recommend that you disallow data access and whitelist only the algorithms that your site calls.
+If you intend to embed this key in your site, we recommend that you disallow data access and white list only the algorithms that your site calls.
 - __Restrict referrer hostname__: only allow cross-origin requests from a specific domain.
 This is recommended when embedding your API key in your site.
 - __Data access__: control the Data API read/write access for a key.
 Note that this restriction does not prevent an algorithm from using the Data API.
 See the Data API documentation for details on further managing permissions of your data.